Code-Institute-Submissions/thecoffeepalate/README.md

 The roasting process is quite complex, the reason why I have opted to present through a diagram the range of acidity/bitterness that the coffee undergoes whilst roasting.
 For the common mortal, this information is more than enough to understand which degree to choose for his/her blend.

 Morover, whilst the first carousel presents fun facts about the origin to make the content more appealing, the second carousel presents *tips* instead.
-This because the choosing process is more complex during this stage than choosing the favourite origin based on the graphs presented.
+This because the choosing process is more complex during this stage than choosing the favourite origin based on the radial graphs presented.

 ##### **Testing** #####
 Entered *The Lab* page and scrolled down to the origins carousel.
 The info presented is clear, appealing, easy to understand and easy to compare between origins.